-- No byproducts, no allergies, 100% safe, Made in the USA, veterinary science approved &...
+- Cranberry Pills for Dogs - No byproducts, no allergies, 100% safe, Made in America, veterinary...

-- Help your dog feel great with the ultimate strength chewable cranberries fruit extract supplement...
+- Bladder Control for Dogs - Help your dog feel great with the ultimate strength chewable cranberries...

 Note that other types of human medications used to treat UTIs, such as AZO, Uristat, and similar over-the-counter medications, are not safe for dogs.
 In fact, they’re pretty toxic to canines, so you should never give your dog these types of drugs.

 Are Cranberries Actually Effective for Treating UTIs?

 Now that we’ve established that cranberry pills made for dogs are more-or-less safe, it makes sense to consider their efficacy.
 After all, there’s no point in giving your dog cranberry pills if they aren’t going to help resolve or prevent UTIs.

 Let’s back up for a minute and discuss the reasons dogs get UTIs in the first place.

 Why Do Dogs Get UTIs?